Skip to main content

 Retention

 What it measures: The likelihood of employees to stay with an organization over time.
-Your Retention Score reflects how effectively your organization adds value to the lives of your employees.
+A Retention Score reflects how effectively an organization adds value to the lives of its employees.

 Why it matters: